 Have you ever tried to play with your cat only to find it suddenly kicks its hind legs at you?
 Not only can this hurt, but bunny kicking usually signals the end of your game.
-Is your cat angry at you, or is it just having some fun?

 While a bunny kick can be alarming, the answer to why cats kick with the back legs is a fairly simple one.
 Either your cat is engaging in playful behavior, or it’s warning you to leave it alone.